[Recipes 2 + 3 + 4] PUTTANESCA + SWEET TOMATO SAUCE with CHILLI PRAWNS + SWEET TOMATO SAUCE with TUNA and PEAS

 Chopped fresh basil, to serve

 Cook rigatoni in boiling water until al dente.
-Drain and return to pan.
+Drain.

-♦ Meanwhile, place reserved sweet tomato sauce in a small saucepan.
+♦ Meanwhile, place reserved sweet tomato sauce in a saucepan.
 Stir in capers, chilli, anchovies and olives.
-Simmer 3–5 minutes.
+Simmer 3 minutes.
+Add sauce to rigatoni.
+Toss.
+Serve, scattered with parmesan and basil.

 Sweet tomato sauce with chilli prawns